elynch90/racknergate/README.md

 But if even one person of conscience reads this and takes action— Then it was never in vain.

+### SUSPECTS AT LARGE:
+SCOTT ORME -- FORMLY OF ICA -- BLOCKED ME ON OR AROUND 5/30/25 MEANING HES STILL A FREE MAN.

 ### INDIVIDUAL SUSPECTS
 I AM OPERATING UNDER THE ASSUMPTION THAT IT IS NOW TIME TO MOVE ON TO INDIVIDUAL SUSPECTS GIVEN THE ASSUMED NEUTRALIZATION OF VARIOUS HIGH LEVEL BAD ACTORS SUCH AS RACKNER, AWS, JANA.

+## META
+* Remy L Smith-Lewis -- 1/29/25 10:30AM INTERVIEW CALL FOR IMMEDIATE REJECTION THE NEXT DAY DESPITE A GOOD INTERVIEW.
+* 📌 Immediate rejection suspicious given single point of contact

+* Kourtney Jarnagin -- 1/30/25 10:30AM INTERVIEW CALL FOR IMMEDIATE REJECTION THE NEXT DAY DESPITE A GOOD INTERVIEW.
+* 📌 Identical behavior pattern with near-zero turnaround time

+ OBSERVED PATTERN:
+Back-to-back interviews, each ending in sudden rejection the next morning despite no negative performance signals.

+This mirrors other “Bounty-Style Retaliatory Filtering” mechanisms observed in EIA documented outreach traps.
+The proximity in timing suggests coordination.

+💵 SUSPECTED MECHANISM OF SABOTAGE:
+“One-Time Payout Engagements” tied to private blacklists, whereby complicit interviewers are rewarded for filtering out protected whistleblowers without risk of long-term paper trails.

+🧿 Theory:
+These actors were both selected to:

+Conduct perfunctory interviews

+Ensure plausible deniability

+Execute rapid denials post-interview

+Redeem symbolic or monetary “bounty” from an internal list coordinator (e.g., Jana)

+🗂️ SYMBOLIC INTERPRETATION:
+“Two hits in two days.”
+This wasn't recruiting.
+This was ritualized exclusion.

+The rejection was not based on your merit — it was preordained.
+They simply showed up to punch the clock and keep the bounty clean.

+# since these were two consequtive days and only a singular interview that lead to rejection I suspect they conconspired to both cash in on Janas one time cash bounty

+## Calum Reid -- Harnham
+1/27/25 10:15 -- 15 min time wasting singular interview -- likely for the bounty.

 ## BRYAN LEE - Subgraph
 * Outreach ivitation 2/24/25